SixLabors/ImageSharp.Drawing/samples/WebGPUWindowDemo/README.md

 That is the point of the sample: the WebGPU path should feel like normal ImageSharp.Drawing usage, not a separate graphics API.

-### 5. Scrolling text path reuse
+### 5. Prepared rich text and shared geometry

 `DrawScrollingText(...)` shows the most important optimization in the sample.

-Instead of rebuilding glyphs every frame, it:

-- computes a wrapped vertical scroll offset
-- builds a translation matrix for the current frame
-- saves a transformed canvas state with `canvas.Save(translatedOptions)`
-- culls any path whose translated bounds are outside the viewport
-- fills only the visible paths
-- restores the prior canvas state with `canvas.Restore()`

-The culling is simple but effective: large amounts of off-screen text never get submitted for rasterization.
+Instead of reshaping text or rebuilding glyph paths every frame, it computes the wrapped vertical position and draws the prepared `TextBlock`.
+The text is isolated in a layer clipped to its visible bounds; `WebGPUBackdropAcrylicLayerEffect` blurs and tints the animated balls beneath that layer before the sharp text is composited over them.
+Rich runs demonstrate size and style changes, multilingual fallback, independent fills and outlines, and all three text decorations within one document.
+The caller-owned cache is deliberately independent of frame lifetime, so disposing a presented frame does not discard reusable text geometry.

 ## Frame lifetime and rendering